 Biographical/Historical Note: Painter and lithographer Samuel Wood Gaylor (1883-1957) was born in Stamford, Connecticut and studied at the National Academy of Design, New York, under Walt Kuhn.
 He exhibited at the Armory Show, the Penguin Club, and the Downtown Gallery and participated in many art organizations including the Kit-Kat Club, the Penguin Club, Modern Artists of America, American Society of Painters, Sculptors and Engravers.
 He served on the board for the Salons of America, the Hamilton Easter Field Art Foundation, the New York City Municipal Art Committee, and the Museum of Art, Ogunquit, Maine.

 Material on reel D9 donated in 1958 by T. J. McCormick and material on reel D160 donated in 1964 by Adelaide Lawson Gaylor.
 Unmicrofilmed material was donated 1986 by the Gaylors' sons, Wynn L. and Randall Gaylor.
-16 letters were donated in 2008 by Christine Oaklander in honor of Dr. William Innes Homer, Art Historian and Professor Emeritus at the University of Delaware.
+16 items, mostly cards and letters to Gaylor were donated in 2008 by Christine Oaklander in honor of Dr. William Innes Homer, Art Historian and Professor Emeritus at the University of Delaware.
 Oaklander purchased the letters at an art fair.
-Additional 21 items donated 2015 by Wynn Gaylor.
+Additional 21 documents, mostly cards and letters to Gaylor donated 2015 by Wynn Gaylor.

 How to Use this Collection